About

 $10,000

-• RPGs, or games with rigid physics, lots of moving parts / levels, games with complex AI (artificial intelligence):
+• RPGs, or games with rigid physics, lots of moving parts / levels

 $15,000

 • The general coding is for front-end work only.
 If you have back-end already or are working on it, and plan on hooking your game up to this back-end, I can work with your back-end team.
-The additional cost:
+This will depend on how much integration you need done.

 Converting Flash Games to HTML5